Learn how to grade extended response questions in Multi format assessments

 - After the submissions are made, navigate to the Marking tab and click Mark.
 Click Open expanded view below the extended response answer.

 - The Marking and Feedback tabs are in the right panel.
 The Marking tab displays marking criteria as per the rubric.
-Click the scale buttons to automatically calculate marks as per the weightage %.
+You can click the scale buttons to calculate marks according to the weighting percentage automatically.
 Custom marks can be added in the mark box.

 - In the Feedback tab, comments can be added by selecting a portion of the work.
-Click ••• on the comment box to link the comment to a specific criterion from the rubric.
+Click ••• on the comment box to link or unlink a comment to a specific criterion from the rubric.